minakamoto/pcshscr2023/webapp/handson-for-catchup/0th.md

 ## a diagram with detailed names (as examples only) of technology stacks required for modern web apps as sticky notes.

 The detailed names of the technology stacks required for modern web application development are shown in the examples on the sticky notes.
-Please note that these are just examples.
 These are just examples; the author has posted stickies with the names of technology stacks that came to mind quickly at the time of writing.
 Please note that technology is constantly evolving and this information may become outdated at any time.

 ![the detailed names of the technology stacks examples](./img/technology_stack_name_examples.jpg)